Senior Science Research

 - Team projects are allowed, but only one member of the team will present.
 Any other members of the team must attend as observers.
 Presenters will receive more credit than observers.
 All team members are responsible for contributing to the research paper equally.

-- Deadline to submit applications and upload documents is Sunday, November 19, 2017.
+Monday, November 26, 2018.
 Applications are done online and have the following basic components:

 - Name, contact, and other info about the presenter